-While more drivers across the UK are doing their bit to address the issue of climate change, cities across the UK opening more low emission zones, the government has pledged its support too, vowing to bring all greenhouse gas emissions to net zero by 2050.
+While more drivers across the UK are doing their bit to address the issue of climate change and cities across the UK are opening more low emission zones, the government has pledged its support too, vowing to bring all greenhouse gas emissions to net zero by 2050.
 Part of that strategy is to incentivise greener driving, which is where the electric car grant comes in.
 But how exactly does the scheme work?
 How much can you receive?
 And how do you know which models are eligible?

 Read on for everything you need to know about the UK’s electric car grant.

 The government’s electric car grant was originally launched in 2011 and is designed to encourage drivers to purchase zero-emission vehicles by offering a discount on the sale price.
 It is hoped that the scheme will make eco-friendly cars more affordable, which in turn will increase sales and reduce carbon emissions.

 The electric car grant is overseen by the Office for Low Emission Vehicles and is available for cars with CO2 emissions of less than 50g/km that can travel at least 70 miles with zero emissions.